theochem/horton/doc/tech_ref_release_planning.rst

 performing maintenance work unrelated to research, the developers of HORTON have committed to providing a stable Application Programmer Interface (API).
-This means that most new releases of HORTON will remain compatible with your code and will not change the behaviour of your code.
+This means that most new releases of HORTON will remain compatible with your code and will not change the behavior of your code.

 .. warning::

-    *The stable API policy only applies to the part that isdocumented in the User Documentation.* All other API may be subject to changes as we make improvements to HORTON.
+    *The stable API policy only applies to the part that is documented in the User Documentation.* All other API may be subject to changes as we make improvements to HORTON.

 HORTON releases are given version numbers according to the `Semantic Versioning Specification <http://semver.org/>`_, which directly relates to API stability:

-- Major releases (i.e. 1.x.x -> 2.x.x) will not guarantee compatiblity with past
+- Major releases (i.e. 1.x.x -> 2.x.x) will not guarantee compatibility with past
   versions.

-  * We will wait a minimum of 18 months between major releases.
+  * We will wait at least 12 months (typically 18-30 months) between major releases.
   * These releases will contain overarching restructuring of the code and renaming of functions and classes, including removal of deprecated code.